CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 **Benefits**

  * The object storage can handle practically any static data
- * The data can be accessed from anywhere using the same URL
+ * The data can be accessed from anywhere using URL
  * The data can have different levels of access control

 **Limitations**

  * Object storage cannot be properly mounted on virtual machines.
 There are some tools to help this, but they have their limitations.
-For example, _svfs_ can be used to mount _swift_ as filesystem but it uses _FUSE_ which is slow
+For example, _svfs_ can be used to mount _Swift_ as filesystem but it uses _FUSE_ which is slow
- * Unsuitable for objects/files that change during their lifetime (e.g. most databases)
+ * Unsuitable for files that change during their lifetime (e.g. most databases)
  * The data cannot be modified while it is in Allas.
 It must be downloaded to a server for processing and then you can replace the previous version with the new one

 More about the functionalities of Allas can be found from chapter [Using Allas](./using_allas/common_use_cases.md){:target="_blank"}.

 The objects are stored in buckets.
 A bucket is simply a container for objects.
 These buckets should not be confused with _dockers_, or other containers used for computing.
 A bucket basically acts like a filesystem directory, but you can have only one level of them, so you cannot have buckets within buckets.

 Each bucket has a name, which must be unique across all users.
 So if somebody else has a bucket called "_test_", you cannot create a bucket called "_test_".
 All the bucket names are public, so please do <u>not</u> put private information in the bucket name.
-You may use, for example, your project id in the bucket name, for example, _2000620-raw-data_.
+You may use, for example, your project id in the bucket name, such as _2000620-raw-data_.

 URLs to objects can be in DNS format: _https://object.pouta.csc.fi/bucketname/objectname_ - for this reason use a valid DNS name (RFC 1035) for the bucket.
 Specifically, we recommend not using upper case characters or Scandic letters (&auml;, &ouml;, etc.) in the bucket name.